Associate Professor of Mechanical Engineering – University of Michigan

 Associate Professor of Civil and Environmental Engineering – University of Michigan

-Gabor Orosz received the MSc degree in Engineering Physics from the Budapest University of Technology, Hungary, in 2002 and the Ph.D. degree in Engineering Mathematics from the University of Bristol, UK, in 2006.
+Gabor Orosz received an MSc degree in Engineering Physics from the Budapest University of Technology, Hungary, in 2002 and a Ph.D. degree in Engineering Mathematics from the University of Bristol, UK, in 2006.
 He held postdoctoral positions at the University of Exeter, UK, and at the University of California, Santa Barbara.
 In 2010, he joined the University of Michigan, Ann Arbor where he is currently an Associate Professor in Mechanical Engineering and in Civil and Environmental Engineering.
-During 2017-2018 he was a Visiting Professor in Control and Dynamical Systems at the California Institute of Technology.
-His research interests include nonlinear dynamics and control, time-delay systems, and reinforcement learning with applications to connected and automated vehicles, traffic flow, and biological networks.
-He served as the Program Chair of the 2015 IFAC Workshop on Time-Delay Systems and served as the General Chair of the 2019 IAVSD Workshop on Dynamics of Road Vehicles: Connected and Automated Vehicles.
-Since 2018 he has been serving as an editor for the journal Transportation Research Part C.
+From 2017 to 2018 he was a Visiting Professor in Control and Dynamical Systems at the California Institute of Technology.
+In 2022 he was a Visiting Professor in Applied Mechanics at the Budapest University of Technology.
+He has been serving as associate editor for the Transportation Research Part C since 2018, for the IEEE Transactions on Control Systems Technology since 2021, and for the IEEE Transactions on Intelligent Transportation Systems since 2022.
+He served as the program chair for the 12th IFAC Workshop on Time Delay Systems, as the general chair for the 17th IFAC Workshop on Time Delay Systems, and as the general chair for the 3rd IAVSD Workshop on Dynamics of Road Vehicles, Connected and Automated Vehicles.
+His research interests include nonlinear dynamics and control, time delay systems, machine learning and data-driven systems with applications to connected and automated vehicles, and traffic flow.

 |Improving the Efficiency of Trucks via CV2X Connectivity on Highways|